Checkmarx/kics/docs/commands.md

                                       cannot be provided with query inclusion flags can be provided multiple times or as a comma separated string
+                                      example: 'Access control,Best practices'
+      --exclude-gitignore             disables the exclusion of paths specified within .gitignore file
-                                      example: 'Access control,Best practices' -e, --exclude-paths strings         exclude paths from scan supports glob and can be provided multiple times or as a quoted comma separated string
+  -e, --exclude-paths strings         exclude paths from scan
+                                      supports glob and can be provided multiple times or as a quoted comma separated string
                                       example: './shouldNotScan/*,somefile.txt'